-Hawaii has a special place in many people’s heart.
-It really is a little slice of paradise.
-While I grew up going to Kauai on a regular basis, once I caught the “surfing bug”, I fell in love with the North Shore of Oahu and discovered all its hidden gems and outrageous adventures.
+Hawaii has a special place in many people’s hearts.
+It is a little slice of paradise.
+While I grew up going to Kauai regularly, once I caught the “surfing bug”, I fell in love with the North Shore of Oahu and discovered all its hidden gems and outrageous adventures.

-From the famously wave rich North Shore, to the lush, wet, mountain-filled east side, to the hipster, active south side; and the local Hawaiian, desert-like west side, Oahu’s got it all.
-Personally, I think the North and East sides of Oahu are the best because of the amount of outdoor adventure there is.
+From the famously wave-rich North Shore, to the lush, wet, mountain-filled east side, to the hipster, active south side; and the local Hawaiian, desert-like west side, Oahu’s got it all.
+I think the North and East sides of Oahu are the best because of the amount of outdoor adventure there is.

 Surf The North Shore and check out Haleiwa

 Any surfer has heard the tales of the epic waves on the North Shore.
 Let your surf dreams come true and spend time surfing the fun reefs on “the 7-mile miracle”.

 If you’re an intermediate surfer, you’ll probably be spending your days surfing Chun’s, Haleiwa, and maybe even Sunset Beach.
 Very experienced surfers will love the stretch of beach from Off the Wall to Pipeline as well as Velzyland and Rockpile.

 The North Shore’s waves are famous for a reason but be warned, if you visit in the wintertime when the waves are more consistent, you will often have to sit on the sidelines on the big swells that hammer the reefs.

 Haleiwa is one of the first surf towns without even meaning to be and though it is a bit touristy nowadays, there are some cool restaurants and shops like Island Vintage Coffee (where you HAVE to try the Breakfast Plate), Haleiwa Bowls (solid Acai bowls), endless surf shops, and the Coffee Gallery (local, small batch coffee shop with good WifFi).